MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 	* Nodes Per Zone - total number of nodes per Zone.
 Leave this at 1 to create a simple 3-node cluster.
 	* Availability Zone - select "us-west-2a", "us-west-2b" and "us-west-2c" from dropdown menu.
 	* Instance Public IP - leave at the default of disable.
-	* Logging SNS ARN - the ARN of a previously created Simple Notification System topic.
+	* Logging SNS ARN - optional.
+Leave at the default value.
 	* VPC CIDR - leave at the default value.
 	* Subnet 1 CIDR - leave at the default value.
 	* Subnet 2 CIDR - leave at the default value.